 Since 1990 Briar Lea has housed the school’s Art Department.
 The site was chosen for the building’s large, bright rooms which originally made it an ideal location for the sanatorium.

-In September 2016 King’s will be opening its new Art Department extension.
+In September 2016 King’s will be opened its new Art Department extension – the Silvermead Studio.